Gi60s/openapi-enforcer-middleware/README.md

     - *mockFallback* [`boolean`] - When using the [controller middleware](#controllers-middleware) if a matching controller operation is not found then setting this value to `true` will automatically produce a response based on examples in the OpenAPI document or will randomly generate a value that adheres to the response schema.
 Defaults to `false`.

     - *mockHeader* [`string`] - The name of the request header to look for to enable manual mocking.
 If a request has this header and is executing the controllers, even if a controller is defined it will instead execute the mock and provide a mocked response.
 Defaults to `"x-mock"`.
-[Learn more about mock requests](#)
+[Learn more about mocks](#mock-responses)

     - *mockQuery* [`string`] - The name of the request query parameter to look for to enable manual mocking.
 If a request has this header and is executing the controllers, even if a controller is defined it will instead execute the mock and provide a mocked response.
 Defaults to `"x-mock"`.
-[Learn more about mock requests](#)
+[Learn more about mocks](#mock-responses)

     - *reqProperty* [`string`] - The name of the property to attach the enforcer data to on the request object.
 Defaults to `"openapi"`.